danithaca/s2c2/doc.md

 Each user/location is associated with one and only one "area".
 The area has timezone information.

+DayToken/TimeToken do *NOT* care about timezone.
+They are assumed to be exchangible to textual "tokens", and always agrees with the user's local time.
+They don't change when Daylight Saving Time changes.

+Any DateTimeField needs to care about timezone.
+They save the exact time something happends.

+We use America/Detroit as the default timezone for the backend.
+In MVP, we don't need to care.

 Locations, Classrooms, Centers, Areas, Staff, Managers
 ------------------------------------------------------